MarcoToppino/ArtLounge3e/README.md

     - Index Page

         - Clicking on the schedule button link, the schedule page is shown
-        - clicking on each experience section button link, the relevan section of the experience page is opened and focused on.
+        - clicking on each experience section button link, the relevant section of the experience page is opened and focused on.

     - Schedule Page
         - Clicking on the partners logos, the relevant website is opened on a new tab